 The ‘any line, column and house’ is awarded when you get a line of numbers, two columns as well as a full-house.
 And finally, the ‘full-house and pattern’ is achieved by marking off every single number in addition to a specific pattern.

-75-ball bingo is real popular with our neighbors to the south of Canada.
-In fact this version of bingo originated in the US way back in the 1940s.
+75-ball bingo is really popular in the USA.
+In fact, this version of bingo originated in the US way back in the 1940s.
 Because it makes use of fewer balls than its 90-ball cousin, games tend to be quicker.
 The cards comprise five rows and five columns with a blank square smack bang in the middle.

 In order to win some money playing 75-ball bingo, daub five numbers vertically, horizontally or diagonally.

 Also known as speed bingo, the 30-ball interpretation is aimed squarely at players who are either pushed for time or enjoy fast and furious online gambling games - play tends to last just a few minutes.
 Game cards feature a three-row, three-column configuration and therefore contain just nine numbered squares.

 There’s not really much to it.
 Just cover all nine squares and you’ll be declared the winner.
 This version is more suited to casuals as well as mobile gamers looking for something to keep them occupied during transit.
 Those of you that prefer more elaborate play should probably direct your attention to the 75, 80 and 90-ball games.

 Five-line bingo is very similar to the 75-ball game.
 In fact, the only difference is that the 5 x 5 card doesn’t include any blank squares.
 Atop the five columns are the letters B-I-N-G-O.